MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -ProgramName

-Specifies the name of the program.
+Specify the name of the program to configure.

 ```yaml
 Type: String